Rumpunzel/rpg-thingy/rules/talents/influence.md

 ### Know Thyself

-When an opponent invokes one of your traits against you and adds dice to their roll, you may also add the same number of dice to your roll.
+When an opponent uses one of your traits against you, you may also add the trait's rating as dice to your roll.

 ### Iron Will